Concept of Patent Troll

 Introduction

 The concept of Patent Trolling arose out of Patents only, which is governed by The Patents Act of 1970.
 The patent in India was created to promote creativity and invention, which ultimately benefits the general population and the Patentee himself.
-In today’s time, Patent Trolling is increasing, and it is important to understand the concept of Patent Trolling correctly.
+In today’s world, Patent Trolling is increasing, and it is important to understand the concept correctly.

 What is a Patent Troll?